For organ | Written in 2012 | Duration: c.15 minutes

 For organ | Written in 1998 | Duration: c.15 minutes

-This set of variations is based on a folksong collected by the composer E.J.
+This piece is based on a folksong that was transcribed by E.J.
 Moeran in Norfolk in 1921.
-A particularly dark specimen, the folksong tells a story involving unwanted pregnancy, murder and capital punishment.
-My piece attempts to capture some of the violence and grotesquerie of the story, and explore some of the harmonic and rhythmic ambiguities of the tune as it was transcribed by Moeran.
+As dark as dark can be, it tells a story involving unwanted pregnancy, murder and the death penalty.
+I chose it as a source as I wanted to get as far away as I could from the cheery, ‘As I walked out one May morning’ model of English folksong.
+My piece attempts to capture the darkness, violence and grotesquerie of the story, and explore some of the harmonic and rhythmic ambiguities of the tune as it was transcribed by Moeran.
+I also wanted to show that the organ, despite its frequent occurence in places of worship, is an instrument uniquely equipped to inhabit this kind of sound world.

 In 2011 a recording of this piece was released by Navona Records, featuring an arresting performance by the Czech organist Karel Martínek.
-The recording is on the album ‘Heavy Pedal’ which can be downloaded or streamed from all major digital music retailers; physical CDs can also be purchased.
+The recording is on the album ‘Heavy Pedal’, which is available from all major digital music retailers.

 “Variations on an English Folksong is a similarly intriguing work, manipulating its source material in striking and ingenious ways”. – Allmusic